-The majority of adults polled for a new U.S. Travel Association Family Vacation Survey said they were motivated to take family vacations by the desire to create positive memories for their children -- fond memories like they have.
+The majority of adults polled for a 2013 U.S. Travel Association Family Vacation Survey said they were motivated to take family vacations by the desire to create positive memories for their children — fond memories like they have.
 The majority noted that some of their favorite photos and videos are from family vacations they took as children as young as 5.

 The kids who were polled for this survey say their parents are right to invest in family vacations: